nae9on/BrakeSqueal0.1/README.md

 Getting Started
 ---------------
+./infoPackages (for information related to python packages installed).

-specify all the problem parameters in createBrakeClassObject.py including the logging level, input/output path. python analyseData.py (for data analysis) python compareTraditionalPOD.py (for relative error plots comparing traditional approach and POD approach) python plotEigsExactClassicalPOD.py (for eigenvalue plots comparing traditional approach and POD approach) ./infoPackages (for information related to python packages installed) ./cleanRepository (for cleaning(.pyc, *~) the current repository before pushing changes to bitbucket)
+specify all the problem parameters in createBrakeClassObject.py including the logging level, input/output path.

+python analyseData.py (for data analysis)

+python compareTraditionalPOD.py (for relative error plots comparing traditional approach and POD approach)

+python plotEigsExactClassicalPOD.py (for eigenvalue plots comparing traditional approach and POD approach)

+./cleanRepository (for cleaning(.pyc, *~) the current repository before pushing changes to bitbucket)